-- 12.1 A range of additional facilities can be made available to students on the basis of reasonable adjustment for a particular need under Equality legislation [eg extra-time, large print papers, computers, amanuenses etc].
-An application by the student to Student Services should be made in good time and supported by appropriate evidence (eg educational psychologist report or medical assessment).
-Standard adjustments may be approved by the Academic RegistryIn the case of non-standard requests, the matter will be referred to the Programme Leader for joint approval with the External Examiner. . - 12.2 Special arrangements may be made for students on grounds of religious observance.
+12.1 A range of additional facilities can be made available to students on the basis of reasonable adjustment for a particular need under Equality legislation [eg extratime, large print papers, computers, amanuenses etc].
+An application by the student to Student Services must be made in good time and supported by appropriate evidence (eg educational psychologist report or medical assessment).
+Standard adjustments may be approved by the Academic Registry and shall be

+- reported to the Module Confirmation Board.
+In the case of non-standard requests, the matter will be referred to the Chair of the Module Confirmation Board for joint approval with the External Examiner.
+Requests for special arrangements may be refused where insufficient notice is given (Academic Regulations F9.4). - 12.2 Special arrangements may also be made for students on grounds of religious observance.